dayan9265/climate-change-awereness-pandemic/README.md

 <img id="selected-image2" src="assets/img/europe_articles.png">

-Based on the wikipedia data during the Covid-19 crisis, by choosing your subject within this list you should be able to maximize the awarness toward your article in the domain of climate change.
+Based on the wikipedia data during the Covid-19 crisis, by choosing your subject within this list you should be able to maximize the awareness toward your article in the domain of climate change.